NUISANCEMC/neutrino_data/README.md

 Data releases should be stored within the `data` directory in the repository root.
 We strongly suggest storing new release directories under subdirectories named according to the experiment that the measurement was made with.
 Further subdirectories are optional, but can help partition experiment-specific directories that contain a lot of measurements.
 A release directory does not have to be named anything specifically, we recommend naming them something relatively short that corresponds to the type of measurement(s) contained and includes the year of publication.
 For example, `data/T2K/CH-target/CC0Pi_TKI_2018`, might refer to the release for [this publication](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.98.032003).

 The directory structure can be relatively freeform because release directories are discovered by searching for `ToHepData.py` scripts.
+The means that you must always name your submission creation script `ToHepData.py`.

 ### `ToHepData.py`